jennisung/about-me/README.md

 I build an app with a direct and powerful purpose.
 It does all of the things that it accomplishes well.
 I should describe the purpose and functionality so those that visit my README understand the app

 ### Author: Jennifer
+I was Navigator on:  https://github.com/AlexSaeChao/about-me-1.git I was Driver on: https://github.com/jennisung/about-me-1.git

 ### Links and Resources